Transcranial Magnetic Stimulation

 The most common side effect of TMS therapy is pain or discomfort around the treatment area, which usually goes away within a week.

-Transcranial Magnetic Stimulation Is Generally Reimbursable
+TMS Is Generally Reimbursable

 For Patients Paying Out of Pocket, We Keep Costs as Low as Possible

 A full nine-week course of treatment at our San Diego location is approximately $7,000.
 As experts in the field, we have the experience to keep costs as low as possible, without compromising safety or effectiveness.